PsyanticY/t5adhrit/nix/nixops/README.md

 ### What is NixOps

 Nixops is the best provisioning tool out there.
 It can nonetheless improve a lot. it's only handicap is that is only used for NixOS systems.
+Hitherto, NixOps is something that is advertised as the "NixOS-based cloud deployment tool".
+It basically expands NixOS' approach of deploying a complete system configuration from a declarative specification to networks of machines and instantiates and provisions the required machines (e.g. in an IaaS cloud environment, such as Amazon EC2) automatically if requested.

 In this [paper](https://nixos.org/~eelco/pubs/charon-releng2013-final.pdf) NixOps was introduced as a tool for automated provisioning and deployment of machines.
 NixOps has several important characteristics: